AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 The **Node Monitor** section on the cluster's dashboard blade indicates the number of VMs that are healthy and not healthy.
 You can find more details about the cluster's health at [Service Fabric health model introduction][service-fabric-health-introduction].

+>[!NOTE]
->[AZURE.NOTE] Service Fabric clusters require a certain number of nodes to be up always to maintain availability and preserve state - referred to as "maintaining quorum".
+> Service Fabric clusters require a certain number of nodes to be up always to maintain availability and preserve state - referred to as "maintaining quorum".
 Therfore, it is typically not safe to shut down all machines in the cluster unless you have first performed a [full backup of your state][service-fabric-reliable-services-backup-restore].

 ## Remote connect to a Virtual Machine Scale Set instance or a cluster node